 \subsection{Geodesic Models}

-The snakes model~\cite{kass1988snakes} is referred to as one of the earliest variational models of leveraging continuous curves to extract image boundary features.
+The snakes model~\cite{kass1988snakes} is referred to as one of the earliest variational models leveraging continuous curves to extract image boundary features.
 However, the sensitivity to local minima of the snakes energy functional and the difficulty in finding suitable numerical solutions prevent this model from practical applications.
-In order to overcome these shortcomings, Cohen and Kimmel~\cite{cohen1997global} proposed an elegant minimal path model, or geodesic model, to globally minimize a weighted curve length in an Eikonal equation framework.
+In order to address these shortcomings, Cohen and Kimmel~\cite{cohen1997global} proposed an elegant minimal path model, or geodesic model, to globally minimize a weighted curve length in an eikonal equation framework.
 This original geodesic model has inspired a great variety of relevant approaches, due to its significant advantages in both global optimality and efficient numerical solvers.
-Among them, many geodesic models have contributed to develop various local geodesic metrics~\cite{melonakos2008finsler,peyre2010geodesic} to extend geodesic curves to accommodate various scenarios.
-For instances, the curvature-penalized geodesic models introduced in~\cite{chen2017global,duits2018optimal,mirebeau2018fast} took into account an idea of orientation-lifting to address the computation problem of geodesic curves with curvature penalization.
+Among them, many geodesic models have contributed to develop various local geodesic metrics~\cite{melonakos2008finsler,peyre2010geodesic}, which extend globally optimal paths to accommodate various scenarios of image analysis.
+For instances, the curvature-penalized models introduced in~\cite{chen2017global,duits2018optimal,mirebeau2018fast} took into account an idea of orientation-lifting to address the computation problem of geodesic curves with curvature penalization.
 Using a suitable relaxation scheme, the geodesic distances involving curvature penalization can be efficiently estimated through the Hamiltonian fast marching method~\cite{mirebeau2018fast,mirebeau2019hamiltonian}.

 In the context of image segmentation, the basic objective for geodesic-based methods is to find simple closed curves as the descriptor for boundaries of interest.
 Specifically, image gradients are taken as crucial features for computing geodesic curves, as considered in~\cite{appleton2005globally,appia2011active,mille2015combination}.
 Moreover, Chen~\emph{et al.}~\cite{chen2016finsler} introduced a region-based Randers geodesic model for computing closed geodesic curves which can encode regional homogeneity features, thus build the connection between the eikonal equation-based geodesic models and the region-based active contours.
 In~\cite{chen2021Geodesic}, the authors exploited the curvature-penalized geodesic curves for image segmentation, in which the region-based homogeneity features were implicitly encoded in the geodesic metrics.